clarenceb/playwright-basic-demo/README.md

 npx playwright install-deps
 ```

-First time setup of a new project:
+First time setup of a new project (not needed for this project as it has already been setup):

 ```sh
 mkdir playwright-basic-demo